jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Like the other system procedures, their access controllers can be adapted.
 There can be separate access controllers for design time and run time, just like Copy Get and Set.

 These access controllers are bound to the type, so each symbol of this type gets the same creation access controllers.
-The access controller of the Create procedure determines which parties will be able to create objects from the type.
+The access controller of the Create procedure determines which parties might be able to create objects from the type.

 ##### Referring to Uncreated Symbols